32 MIN READ By Phill Burrows

 So, What does HubSpot Do?
 Perhaps the better question is, “What doesn’t HubSpot do?”
-With robust support for sales, marketing, and service teams, HubSpot eliminates the hassle of managing a whole host of platform systems and tools that many organisations rely on.

-Integrations can be found in the HubSpot App Marketplace and are implemented through “bridges” called application programming interfaces, or APIs for short.
+HubSpot also helps companies extend the core functionality by providing access to the HubSpot App Marketplace and are implemented through “bridges” called application programming interfaces, or APIs for short.

 Popular integrations include:

-It really boils down to their full integration of inbound marketing.
 On its website, HubSpot defines inbound marketing as:

-“Inbound marketing is a business methodology that attracts customers by creating valuable content and experiences tailored to them.
+“a business methodology that attracts customers by creating valuable content and experiences tailored to them.
 While outbound marketing interrupts your audience with content they don’t always want, inbound marketing forms connections they are looking for and solves problems they already have.”